The Art of Figurative Ceramics: A Live Online Journey into Sculpture with Cristina Córdova & Masters in the Field

 Janina Myronova will share her bold process of drawing and painting on clay, creating graphic, animated, and deeply personal surfaces.

-Alison Brannen will introduce saggar firing in electric kilns, unlocking the alchemy of fire, fume, and surface storytelling.
+Alison Brannen will introduce saggar firing in electric kilns, unlocking the alchemy of fire, fume, and storytelling. through atmospheric surfaces.

 Jessica Dance will help you ground all this technical learning in your own creative journey, blending mindset, manifestation, and strategy so your practice thrives.